- Robin Ticciati,

 Deutsches Symphonie-Orchester Berlin

-For almost 70 years the Deutsches Symphonie-Orchester Berlin (DSO Berlin) has distinguished itself as one of Germany's leading orchestras.
+For more than 70 years the Deutsches Symphonie-Orchester Berlin (DSO Berlin) has distinguished itself as one of Germany's leading orchestras.
 The number of renowned music directors, the scope and variety of its work, and its particular emphasis on modern and...

+At the beginning of the 2017-18 season Robin Ticciati took on the position as music director, carrying on a great tradition.
 As the first music director, Ferenc Fricsay defined the standards in terms of repertoire, acoustic ideal and media presence.
 In 1964, the young Lorin Maazel assumed artistic responsibility.
-In 1982, he was followed by Riccardo Chailly and in 1989 by Vladimir Askenazy.
+In 1982, he was followed by Riccardo Chailly and in 1989 by Vladimir Ashkenazy.
 Kent Nagano was appointed music director in 2000.
 Since his departure in 2006, he has been associated with the orchestra as an honorary conductor.

 From 2007 to 2010, as the successor to Nagano, Ingo Metzmacher set decisive accents in the concert life of the capital with progressive programmes and consistent commitment to the music of the 20th and 21st centuries.
-Since September 2012, the North Ossetian Tugan Sokhiev has been music director of the Deutsches Symphonie-Orchester Berlin; his successor Robin Ticciati will take on the position starting with the season of 2017-18.
+Since September 2012, the North Ossetian Tugan Sokhiev has been music director of the Deutsches Symphonie-Orchester Berlin.

 Apart from its concerts in Berlin, the DSO is also present in many guest appearances in international music life.
 The orchestra has held performances in the major concert halls of Europe, North and South America, the Near, Middle and Far East.
 The DSO is also in demand worldwide with many award-winning CD recordings.
 In 2011, it was awarded a Grammy Award for the best opera recording for the production of Kaija Saariaho's ›L'amour de loin‹ conducted by Kent Nagano.
-After the recording of ›Ivan the Terrible‹ in June of 2014 the orchestra released its second production under the baton of Tugan Sokhiev in March of 2015 with Prokofiev's Fifth Symphony and ›Scythian Suite‹.
+In September 2017 the first CD of the DSO and Robin Ticciati has been released on the Linn Records label.

 The Deutsches Symphonie-Orchester Berlin is an ensemble of the Radio Orchestra and Choirs GmbH (roc berlin).
 The shareholders are Deutschlandradio, the Federal Republic of Germany, the State of Berlin and Radio Berlin-Brandenburg.

-Robin Ticciati is Principal Conductor of the Scottish Chamber Orchestra since season 2009/10 and the Music Director of Glyndebourne Festival Opera since Summer 2014.
-From the 2017-18 season he will assume the Music Directorship of the Deutsches...
+Robin Ticciati has been Principal Conductor of the Scottish Chamber Orchestra since the 2009-10 season and Music Director of the Glyndebourne Festival Opera since the summer of 2014.
+He took up his position as Music Director of Deutsches Symphonie-Orchester...

-Robin Ticciati is Principal Conductor of the Scottish Chamber Orchestra since season 2009/10 and the Music Director of Glyndebourne Festival Opera since Summer 2014.
-From the 2017-18 season he will assume the Music Directorship of the Deutsches Symphonie-Orchester Berlin for an initial five-year term.
+Robin Ticciati has been Principal Conductor of the Scottish Chamber Orchestra since the 2009-10 season and Music Director of the Glyndebourne Festival Opera since the summer of 2014.
+He took up his position as Music Director of Deutsches Symphonie-Orchester Berlin in September 2017.

-Born in London, Robin Ticciati is a violinist, pianist and percussionist by training.
-He was a member of the National Youth Orchestra of Great Britain when he turned to conducting, aged 15, under the guidance of Sir Colin Davis and Sir Simon Rattle.
-He was recently appointed ‘Sir Colin Davis Fellow of Conducting’ by the Royal Academy of Music.
+Robin Ticciati was born in London and trained first as a violinist, pianist and percussionist.
+He played in the National Youth Orchestra of Great Britain until he turned to conducting at the age of 15.
+His mentors and patrons include Sir Colin Davis and Sir Simon Rattle.
+In 2014 he was appointed the ‘Sir Colin Davis Fellow of Conducting’ at the Royal Academy of Music in London.